Mud (2012 film)

-Mud is a 2012 American coming-of-age drama film written and directed by Jeff Nichols.
-In the film, Tye Sheridan and Jacob Lofland portray a pair of teenagers who encounter the titular Mud (Matthew McConaughey), a fugitive hiding on a small island, and agree to help him evade his pursuers.
-Sam Shepard and Reese Witherspoon also star.
+Mud is a 2012 American independent Southern Gothic coming-of-age drama film written and directed by Jeff Nichols.
+Set along the Mississippi River in rural Arkansas, the film follows two teenage boys, Ellis (Tye Sheridan) and Neckbone (Jacob Lofland), who encounter a fugitive named Mud (Matthew McConaughey) hiding on a small island.
+They agree to help him repair a boat, evade bounty hunters, and reunite with his estranged lover, Juniper (Reese Witherspoon).
+Sam Shepard and Michael Shannon also star.
 The film was Joe Don Baker's last appearance before his death in 2025.

-Mud competed for the Palme d'Or at the 2012 Cannes Film Festival and was also shown at the Sundance Film Festival in January 2013.
-It opened on April 26, 2013, with a limited release in select theaters, before having a wide release on May 10.
+Mud competed for the Palme d'Or at the 2012 Cannes Film Festival, where it received an 18-minute standing ovation.
+It was also shown at the Sundance Film Festival in January 2013.
+The film opened on April 26, 2013, with a limited release in select theaters, before having a wide release on May 10.
 Mud performed well at the box office, grossing $32.6 million on a $10 million budget, and received critical acclaim.